Quantum Vacuum Fluctuations in a Chromomagnetic-like Background: Introduction

-Another phenomenon concerning to the richness and complexity of the vacuum is the Casimir effect, which represents the manifestation of the basic physical reality named quantum vacuum.
-It has been exhaustively studied after H. Casimir theoretically has predicted the phenomenon \cite{Casimir}, investigating the attractive force that arises between two parallel, infinite, and uncharged metallic plates placed in the perfect vacuum at zero temperature.
-This force is caused essentially by the shift in the electromagnetic zero point energy due to the presence of the boundaries.
-The theoretical and experimental studies related to the phenomenon have grown since then, covering a wide range of geometrical configurations, boundaries made by a variety of materials, and quantum fields of different spins \cite{Mostepanenko}.
+Another phenomenon concerning to the richness and complexity of the vacuum is the Casimir effect, which represents a direct manifestation of the fundamental physical reality named quantum vacuum.
+It has been exhaustively studied after the prediction of this phenomenon made by H. Casimir \cite{Casimir} as an attractive force that arises between two parallel, infinite, and uncharged metallic plates placed in the perfect vacuum at zero temperature.
+This force is caused essentially by the shift in the electromagnetic zero point energy due to the presence of the material boundaries.
+The theoretical and experimental studies related to the phenomenon have grown since then, covering a wide range of boundaries made by a variety of materials and with different geometries, for quantum fields of different spins, and spaces with different metrics and nontrivial topologies \cite{Mostepanenko}.

-In particular, the analysis of the Casimir effect in nontrivial topologies has been made in several contexts from Cosmology \cite{Zhuk,Mostepanenko2,Herondy1,Herondy2}, including universes with compact extra dimensions \cite{Mostepanenko3,Teo}, up to condensed matter \cite{Grushin, Rodriguez,Grushin2,Celio}.
-In the context of alternative theories of gravity, the phenomenon was studied in \cite{Celio2,Celio3}, and in the General Relativity, by linearizing the field equations and considering real parallel plates.
-Recently, the effect was considered as a possible phenomenon which can be used to detect gravitons \cite{Quach}.
+In particular, the study of the Casimir effect in nontrivial topologies has been made in several contexts from Cosmology \cite{Zhuk,Mostepanenko2,Herondy1,Herondy2,Herondy3}, including universes with compact extra dimensions \cite{Mostepanenko3,Teo}, up to condensed matter physics \cite{Grushin, Rodriguez,Grushin2,Celio}.
+In the context of alternative theories of gravity, the phenomenon also was studied \cite{Celio2,Celio3,Celio4}, and in General Relativity, by linearizing the field equations and considering real parallel plates.
+Recently, the Casimir effect was considered as a possible phenomenon which can be used to detect gravitons \cite{Quach}.